GG24: Structure, Strategy and Timeline

 Over the past month, we’ve been conducting sense-making sessions with various stakeholders to understand the ecosystem’s needs and identify priority areas for funding.
 This process has helped us recognize patterns in funding gaps and community needs, leading to a more focused approach for GG24.

-For GG24, we’re intentionally limiting the scope to 4-6 total community-operated domains to ensure quality over quantity.
+For GG24, we’re intentionally limiting the scope to 4-6 total domains to ensure quality over quantity.
 This also allows us to ensure a smooth entry into this evolved structure that we’re implementing within GG.

 Domain Structure